- You must be up-to-date with your Usdaw contributions at the time of the incident you're claiming for.

 - You must not take advice from other legal advisers at the same time.

 - You will not be supported in bringing cases against the Union, its representatives or staff, or in matters that are in conflict with the Union or its policies.

 - You will not be supported if the incident/accident is a consequence of your own neglect of duty, misconduct or criminal act.

 - Legal help will not be granted to family members who should have been an Usdaw member.

-- Cases are only supported to a trial or hearing if they have reasonable prospects of success and no reasonable offer of settlement has been made.
+- Cases will be supported only if they have reasonable prospects of success, they are proportionate in value to the cost of pursuing the claim, they are not an abuse of process or fundamentally dishonest and no reasonable offer of settlement has been made.